This article was updated on the 9th of August 2023 for clarity and freshness.

 Devour Asia’s recipe includes sausages, sweet peas, mushrooms, chopped shrimp, and carrots.
 Scallions and corn are great options too – but keep in mind not to add too many extra ingredients to the point that there’s more veggies than rice!

 Curried Waldorf salad

-You can serve this as an appetizer before the quail (it will certainly wake up your tastebuds!), or you can swap the chicken in the recipe for quail and serve it as a main.
+You can serve this as an appetizer before the quail (it will certainly wake up your tastebuds), or you can swap the chicken in the recipe for quail and enjoy it as a main dish instead.